Long Beach Polytechnic High School: Early years: 1895-1952

-1940s–1970s

-The school celebrated its 50th anniversary in 1945.
+1952–1982

 Wooden bleachers that had lined the athletic fields burned down in 1952 and the new Veterans Memorial Stadium became the new home field for the Jackrabbits.

-The library was completed in 1953.
+The following year, the school's library was completed in 1953.

 In 1969, a racist leaflet was published, prompting approximately 100 Euro-American and African-American students to fight, leaving 24 students injured.

-Homecoming titles (King and Queen) were ended in 1971 due to racial tensions.
+Homecoming titles (King and Queen) would ended two years later due to racial tensions.
 In 1975, the Program of Additional Curricular Experiences (PACE) began, one of the first high school programs to offer advanced college placement courses.
 Badminton began in 1977, and girls' track and gymnastics teams started the following year.

-1980s–present
+1982–present

 The Center for International Commerce (CIC) began in 1982.
 In 1984, Poly was recognized by USA Today as the top ranked school nationally in terms of Moore League, CIF, and state titles.
 Poly received the Distinguished School Recognition Award in 1986, the California Department of Education's highest award.

-Poly became a four-year school in 1989.

-A new science building was completed in 1993.
+Poly became a four-year school in 1989, and a new science building was completed in 1993.

-The school celebrated its 100-year anniversary in 1995.

 The Poly music program was recognized as a Grammy Signature School Gold in 2000, one of the top ten music programs in the country.
 Poly received this honor in 2003 as well.
 In 2005, Harvard recognized Poly as the most successful high school in the nation in terms of number of graduates.
-Also in 2005, Sports Illustrated named the Poly as the #1 sports high school in the nation.
+The same year, Sports Illustrated named the Poly as the #1 sports high school in the nation.
 In 2006, security was increased and school IDs were required to be worn at all times while on campus.
 In 2018, Poly dedicated its library to honor former principal Bob Ellis.
 In 2019, the auditorium was renamed the Andrew Osman Performing Arts Center to honor the school's music program director of 36 years.

 Academics

-The school motto states that Poly is the "Home of Scholars and Champions."
-The PACE and CIC magnet programs are highly desired destinations for students throughout the South Bay and Northern Orange County.

 In 2008, 1,573 AP exams were administered at Poly with over 75% of testers receiving a passing score of 3 or higher.
 The national pass rate in 2008 was slightly over 58%.
 Poly also has the highest academic performance index of any traditional high school in Long Beach with a 2009 score of 747.
 It consistently ranks a 9 out of 10 when compared to schools with similar demographics since 2007.

 Pac Rim is a California magnet academy for students interested in business.
 Polytechnic High also includes the Beach, Justice, METS, and MEDS academies.
 Poly also hosts the PACE program (Program of Additional Curricular Experiences), a competitive college-preparatory magnet program.
 Entrance is predicated upon a combination of grade-point-average and standardized test scores.